truj/midica/README.md

-### Introduction
+# Introduction
 Midica is a MIDI composing assistant with a focus on music programming.
-It features it's own programming language for music.
+It features it's own programming language for music: MidicaPL.

-So you can use the same techniques that "real" programmers use, including:
+So you can use the same techniques that "real" programmers use, like:
 - Copy & Paste
 - Macros
-- Subroutines
-- Modules
+- Modules for code re-use
 - Code Comments

 You write your songs in plain text files using the text editor of your choice.
 Midica transforms these files into MIDI.

+# Usage
+- Install Java Runtume Environment (JRE) version 1.7 or higher.
+- Download the file `midica-VERSION.jar`.
+- Start Midica using the command: `java -jar midica-VERSION.jar`

-### Features of the Midica Application itself
+# Features of the Midica Application itself
-- **Loading and playing** MIDI streams from:
+- **Loading and playing** MIDI sequences from:
-    - Source code files (written in Midica's own programming language)
+    - MidicaPL files
     - MIDI files
 - **Integrated MIDI player** featuring:
     - Regulation of volume, tempo and pitch transposition